 Looking to 2019

-As 2018 comes to an end, progress continues across campus.
+As a new year gets underway, progress continues across campus.
 In 2019, the university anticipates completion of the new Justin and J. Lohr Center for Wine and Viticulture, a facility devoted to providing hands-on learning opportunities in the fermentation sciences and space for collaboration between students and California wine industry professionals.
 In the coming year, Cal Poly will also break ground on two major new projects: an overhaul of the Kennedy Library and a new interdisciplinary research center funded by alumni donors and with support from the CSU.